 Alexander Campbell, the leader of the Disciples of Christ, sought to educate an independent clergy, and here in the hills above the Ohio River, he found an ideal setting for academic study.
 During his search for such a site in 1840, he wrote:

 "The location must be entirely rural—in the country, detached from external society, not convenient to any town or place of rendezvous—in the midst of forests, fields, and gardens, salubrious air, pure water—diversified scenery, of hill and valley, limpid brooks and meandering streams of rapid flowing waters."

 These may best be illustrated in the design of the central tower at Bethany as viewed from the front of the building.
-The tower is principally symmetrical, though a tall octagonal turret ascends along its flank, intruding whimsically on the balance.
+The tower is symmetrical, though a tall octagonal turret ascends along its flank, intruding whimsically on the balance.

-The placement of such a central tower at Old Main is a hallmark of the style, as defined by architect Charles Klauder, who coined the term "Collegiate Gothic" in 1929 is his book "College Architecture in America."
+The placement of such a central tower at Old Main is a hallmark of the style, as defined by architect Charles Klauder, who coined the term "Collegiate Gothic" in 1929 in his book "College Architecture in America."

 These elements combine to imbue the building with the austerity of a cathedral, which seems no accident, given Campbell's purpose.

 Regardless of the religious inclinations of the observer, the building will likely impress and inspire reverence.
 It invites us to contemplate the academic and yet thrill at the soaring purposes of the divine as realized in its lofty towers.

 Visitors are welcome to wander the grounds and the building, much of which is accessible year-round, though be sure to call the college to announce your visit at 304- 829-7000.